atlassian/conartist/README.md

   // Speicfies how the data should be transformed.
 If this is a function, it
   // behaves similarly to `data` but it's required to use `data` and return
   // it as a string.
+  //
+  // By default, `type` is inferred from the `extname` of the `name` option.
+  //
+  // If no type can be inferred and one is not specified, the value is
+  // coerced to a string.
   type: "js" | "jsx" | "json" | "md" | "mdx" | (Item => string)
 };
 ```

 ### Built-in data types

+These types correspond to the `extname` of the `name` option, or can be
+explicitly specified as a `type`.

 - `js` takes `data` as a `string` and formats it using `prettier`.
   - `{ overwrite: false }` Existing file is preserved.